Hi, I’m Jen. My spouse and I are raising our modern family in San Francisco, the most expensive city in the US.

 Let’s go deep for a minute.
 Here’s what I believe about money:

-Your most important work is figuring out what you want.
-I’m not talking about figuring out what you’d buy if you had all the money in the world, but the whys behind them.
+Your most important work is figuring out what you want from your money.
+I’m not talking about the stuff you want to buy with your money, but the whys behind them.
 These whys are your values.

 Instead of letting money determine our value, we have the opportunity to use money to express our values – to enable a fulfilling and awesome life.